 Use of WaLC Facility and Materials:

 Unless prior arrangements are made with the Director, WaLC tutors are required to conduct their tutoring sessions in the WaLC (207 Belk) during standard hours of operation.
-Students who schedule appointments during the last hour of the day are expected to conclude their business, log out of TutorTrac, and exit the Center at closing time.
+Students who schedule appointments during the last hour of the day are expected to conclude their business, log out of GradesFirst, and exit the center at closing time.
 Students and tutors will receive a ten-minute warning before the center closes.
-Tutoring sessions that take place outside of the WaLC without prior approval by the Director will not be logged in TutorTrac and will not be counted as WaLC-sanctioned tutoring sessions.
+Tutoring sessions that take place outside of the WaLC without prior approval by the Director will not be logged in GradesFirst and will not be counted as WaLC-sanctioned tutoring sessions.

 Course textbooks, computers, and other materials housed in the WaLC are intended for tutors’ use and may not be removed from the center.
 Students are permitted to use these materials only if they are engaged in a session with a tutor who determines that these materials are necessary for the session.